-Now you’ve been diagnosed with gestational diabetes does this effect driving?
+Now you’ve been diagnosed with gestational diabetes does this affect driving?

-If you control your gestational diabetes by diet or metformin, you do not need to notify the DVLA of your diagnosis.
 If insulin is used to control your gestational diabetes it is classed as temporary insulin treatment.
-You only need to inform the DVLA if you will be using insulin for 3 months or more, or if you continue to use insulin following the birth of your baby (i.e. you are diagnosed with type 1 or 2 diabetes following birth) for 3 months or more.
+Group 1 (Car and motorcycle) users only need to inform the DVLA if you will be using insulin for 3 months or more, or if you continue to use insulin following the birth of your baby (i.e. you are diagnosed with type 1 or 2 diabetes following birth) for 3 months or more.

 Driving & gestational diabetes when using insulin – “five to drive”

 Leave yourself 15 mins before leaving to test and eat if needs be.
-Good foods to try for raising levels without spiking blood sugar levels too high are things like 2 Nairns oat biscuits or a Granny Smith apple and peanut butter.
+Good foods to try for raising levels without spiking blood sugar levels too high are things like 2 Nairns oat biscuits or a Granny Smith apple and a handful of nuts to pair.

 If you are diet or metformin controlled you do not need to test blood sugar levels before driving unless you feel unwell.